RiceComp215-Staff/RiceChecks/README.md

     and they stay put in your master branch.
 - You extract a *grading policy* for every given project, which you can then include in the `config` directory that is handed out to your students
+  - This policy is a human-readable YAML file, so you can easily review it, for example, to ensure that you have the expected total number of points.
 - You provide your students with a `build.gradle` file, specifying all the actions that need to be run.
 This includes JUnit4/5 tests, CheckStyle, google-java-style, ErrorProne, and JaCoCo.
 - You add the autograder code to `build.gradle` that we provide, which runs all these things,